deanmalmgren/year-in-review/README.md

 * SSH to the virtual machine with `vagrant ssh year-in-review` and run `make` from the `/vagrant` directory.
-This will run all of the analyses that are set up in your configuration.
+This will run all of the analyses that are set up in your `year-in-review.ini` configuration file.